-- 1. Tighten all the connections that you loosened in the Fall. - 2.
-Close the drain plug on the TURBOVORTEX and the pump strainer basket.
-Fill the TURBOVORTEX half full of water.
-Replace the Bio-Balls and replace the lid being careful to not overtighten the lock ring.
-Prime the TURBOVORTEX and the pump strainer basket.
-When full close. - 3.
-Move the multiport valve to the filter position and open the air release valve at the top of the filter and close the drain plug.
+1. Tighten all the connections that you loosened in the fall.

+2. Move the multiport valve to the filter position and open the air release valve at the top of the filter and close the drain plug.
 Turn on the pump.
 When water comes out of the air release valve at the top of the filter, shut it and turn off the pump.
-Now do a good backwash and rinse before going to the filter mode. back up to full capacity.
+Now do a good backwash and rinse before going to the filter mode.
+Back up to full capacity.
 During the first few weeks of operation in the spring, it is a good idea for the pond owner to do frequent checks of the ammonia and nitrite levels.